Freedom of the Press

 Legal Environment(0 = best, 30 = worst)

 Economic Environment(0 = best, 30 = worst)

 Both of the country’s daily newspapers are foreign owned.
-The Post-Courier is owned by an Australian subsidiary of the U.S.-based News Corporation, while the National, which now has a larger circulation than its older rival, is owned by Rimbunan Hijau.
+The Post-Courier is owned by an Australian subsidiary of the U.S.-based News Corporation, while the National, which now has a larger circulation than its older rival, is owned by the Malaysian logging company Rimbunan Hijau.
 Broadcast media consist of the main public broadcaster, the NBC; several major commercial radio networks, such as Nau FM and FM 100; and the main private television station, EMTV.
 A number of private outlets are owned by Fiji-based companies.
 Radio is an important source of news due to the country’s isolated settlements and low literacy rates.
 According to a media monitoring website, radio news services in PNG are seen as leading the fight against endemic corruption, whereas newspapers are alleged to have been compromised by corporate interests.
-The government does not restrict access to the internet, but lack of infrastructure limited penetration to just over 2 percent of the population in 2012.
+The government does not restrict access to the internet, but lack of infrastructure limited penetration to less than 7 percent of the population in 2013.